 Fishers must observe the catch sizes and protection periods mandated in the Fishing Decree for other fish species.

-Current information on the water discharge levels in Oulankajoki may be found here.
+Current information on the water discharge levels in the Oulankajoki River may be found here.

 You can find out the real-time temperature of the water in the Oulankajoki River during the snow-free season in the SensorMonitor service (map.sensormonitor.fi).
 Read the Guidelines for responsible fishing to know more about how you can take high temperatures into account when fishing.